henrysimon/notebook/README.md

 and run by using (if using linux, if using windows just point to the yml that you change the folder above)
 $ docker-compose -f /application/Project/simon/docker-compose.yml up -d

-and you can browse the jupyter by opening browser (no password needed)
+and you can browse the jupyter by opening browser (no password / token needed)
 http://localhost:8888